 Hematopoiesis is the body's method of creating new blood cells.
-As a digital publication, our intention is to offer refuge to this process while disrupting dominant conversations on (dis)embodiment.
+Our intention is to offer refuge to this process while disrupting dominant conversations on (dis)embodiment.

 We come to you with questions: What is written, and being written, in the body and how do we express our physiology?
 How do we claim bodies through language, in a world that diminishes and erases so many bodies?
 How, like the continuous process of making new blood, do we create meaning in a world of loss & violence?
 What exists in the borderlands of body?

 Our publication operates by consensus as much as possible, and similarly we would like for this publication to hold space for dialogue.
-We invite first-time writers & artists, published writers & artists, everyone in between, and anyone who resists categorical definition.
+We invite first-time writers, published writers, and anyone who resists categorical definition.

 Creative Nonfiction Editor // Jennifer Patterson